EOSC-synergy/o3skim/docs/index.rst

 * Check the :doc:`dev_guide/extend_models` to extend the functionality.
 * Check the :doc:`dev_guide/testing` to test the package and functions.
+* Check the :doc:`dev_guide/commands` to get a collection of useful commands.

 .. toctree::
    :maxdepth: 2